 Meehan received her BA in English, history, and classical civilization from Trinity College, Dublin.
 She traveled widely after college, to Germany, Greece, Crete, and the Shetland Islands.
 In 1981, she embarked upon an MFA at Eastern Washington University, where visiting professors Gary Snyder and Carolyn Kizer became literary influences.
 She settled down in Dublin in 1983.
 There, she began holding writing workshops for prisoners and low-income communities in inner-city Dublin.
 For Meehan, writing and social justice are intertwined; even as her academic and literary star ascended, she continued to prioritize work with disenfranchised groups.
 As she told The Independent in 2018, "The artist can sometimes be more powerful as an activist by following the muse."

 In 1984, Meehan published her first poetry collection, Return and No Blame, with Beaver Row Press.
-Since then, she has authored eight further solo poetry collections, including Reading the Sky (Beaver Row, 1986); The Man Who Was Marked by Winter (Gallery, 1991; Eastern Washington University Press, 1994); Pillow Talk (Gallery, 1994); Dharmakaya (Carcanet, 2001; Wake Forest, 2002), which won a Denis Devlin Award; Painting Rain (Carcanet, 2009); Geomantic (Dedalus Press, 2016), winner of a Cholmondelay Award for Poetry; and two volumes of selected poetry, Mysteries of the Home (Bloodaxe, 1996) and As If By Magic (Dedalus Press, 2020).
+Since then, she has authored nine further solo poetry collections, including Reading the Sky (Beaver Row, 1986); The Man Who Was Marked by Winter (Gallery, 1991; Eastern Washington University Press, 1994); Pillow Talk (Gallery, 1994); Dharmakaya (Carcanet, 2001; Wake Forest, 2002), which won a Denis Devlin Award; Painting Rain (Carcanet, 2009); Geomantic (Dedalus Press, 2016), winner of a Cholmondelay Award for Poetry; The Solace of Artemis (Dedalus, 2024), winner of the Pigott Poetry Prize; and two volumes of selected poetry, Mysteries of the Home (Bloodaxe, 1996) and As If By Magic (Dedalus Press, 2020).
 She frequently collaborates with creative practitioners across genres; she has written poetry for film and dance, and songwriters have put her poems to music.
 Her book collaborations include Six Sycamores (2004), which features sculptures and drawings by artist Marie Foley, and Museum (2019), a project with photographer Dragana Jurišić inspired by 14 Henrietta Street, the home of the Dublin Tenement Museum.

 -